 Scion xB Crash Through no fault of his own, Andrew was rear-ended in his Scion xB and was rammed into the car in front of him.
 His car ended up looking like an accordion (and was totaled by the insurance company), but he was relatively unscathed.
-This was a six-car accident and we’re really lucky wasn’t badly hurt.
+This was a six-car accident and we’re really lucky he wasn’t badly hurt.
 Click here to see a few photos of the dear departed.

 Graduation!Andrew graduated from Midlothian High School with the class of 2010.
 He had lots of family support in the stands, including folks down from Oklahoma.
 It was a pretty emotional night for the ladies as you’ll see in the photos.
 After the ceremony, the graduates went to a lock-in at the Main Event entertainment center where they played laser tag, billiards, and video games, and bowled and ate until dawn.
 It was a pretty neat way to not have a bunch of new adults out on the roads overnight.